Arm Chair Crafts

 The slightly stretchy yarn ensures a flattering drape, while the back loop texture adds interest without complicated stitch work.

-By the time you finish, you'll have a stylish, cozy cowl that's both functional and chic - perfect for gifting or keeping for yourself.
+By the time you finish, you'll have a stylish, cozy cowl that's both functional and chic, perfect for gifting or keeping for yourself.

 Pink crochet cowl.